The story behind the song: Heroes by David Bowie

 The basic track had already been started by Bowie and Brian Eno in the weeks before, with Visconti behind the mixing desk.
 Their working method during Bowie’s so-called ‘Berlin period’ was to build layered tracks that would later inspire lyric and melody, like making the frame before the picture.
 And using Eno’s ‘oblique strategies’ cards (aphorisms that encouraged lateral thinking), they would often give themselves creative dilemmas within that frame.

-“Maybe I’d write out five or six chords,” Bowie explains, “then discipline myself to write something only with those five or six chords involved.
+“Maybe I’d write out five or six chords,” Bowie told us, “then discipline myself to write something only with those five or six chords involved.
 So that particular dogma would dictate how the song is going to come out, rather than me and my sense of emotional self.”